eugene0408/age-counter-React/README.md

 # Age Counter React

- Input your birth date and you will see:
+ Enter your birth date and you will find out:
     <pre>How many years, months, days, hours & minutes you have lived at the moment.
     Days to your next birthday.
     Lifetime in days, hours, seconds.</pre>